kasp416h/Form/README.md

 ## Usage

-To use this plugin, import the necessary components and set up your form as shown in the example below:
+To use this lib, import the necessary components and set up your form as shown in the example below:

 ```tsx
 import { Form, Control, Button } from "@/path/to/form";